djskipe/djskipewindowsscript/README.md

 ### 💻 Software Installation Packages:

-- Custom Edition by DJ Skipe: A complete set of productivity and utility tools, including:
+- Custom Edition by dj skipe: A complete set of productivity and utility tools, including:
   - 🗂 7zip
   - 🌐 Brave
   - 💬 Discord